ark-lang/ark/docs/REFERENCE.md

 	f64         IEEE-754 valid 64-bit floating point number
 	f32         IEEE-754 valid 32-bit floating point number

 Additionally, there are several platform-specific type aliases that are declared by Alloy: int, float, and double.
 The bit width of each of these types is natural for their respective types of the given platform.
-For example, an integer `int` is typically a i32 or a 32-bit architecture, and an i64 on a 64-bit architecture.
+For example, an integer `int` is typically an i32 or a 32-bit architecture, and an i64 on a 64-bit architecture.

+Other basic types include:

+        bool        alias of u8
+        char        alias of i8

+`true` and `false` are reserved words, which represent the corresponding boolean constant values.

 ### Struct Types
 Struct types are similar to C structs.
 Each member in a struct represents a variable within the data structure.

+       StructType = "struct" "{" [ FieldList ] "}"
+       FieldList = FieldDecl { ";" FieldDecl }
+       FieldDecl = IdentifierList Type

 	struct Cat {
 		string name;